petebachant/VAT-ALM-paper/reviews/reviewer2-response.md

 # Response to reviewer 2

+We thank the reviewer for his or her insightful comments, and feel that these have helped improve the manuscript significantly.

 >1.
 Pag1.
 Please insert the list of Symbols since there are a lot of abbreviations in the text, a quick reference could be useful.